ConnorNusser/CustomDSPYListComp/README.md

 ### How would you test this to ensure it’s working correctly?
-I'd probably alter TextFilterCreation.py where it could be called with specific inputs and then get an actual return value from our Main Project
+I'd probably alter TextFilterCreation.py where it could be called with specific inputs and then get an actual return value from our Main Project.

-You could input certain IpHandles and the count for those IpHandles Ex:
+You could input certain IpHandles and the count for those IpHandles and then evalute whether the returned count is equivalent.
-Assert.True(TextFilterCreationPy("10.20.40.50, 15) == 15)
+Ex: Assert.True(TextFilterCreationPy("10.20.40.50, 15) == 15)

 What is the runtime complexity of each function?
 Top100()